In fire and thunder it was born, vomited up from the guts of the earth in a paroxysm of fury.

 Whereupon things got even more complicated.

 In the end, though, we succeeded.
-And so, over twelve years after I first wrote the story, I’m delighted to say that I have sold “Chrysalis” to Beneath Ceaseless Skies.
-I will update here when it sees print!
+And so, over twelve years after I first wrote the story, I’m delighted to say that I sold “Chrysalis” to Beneath Ceaseless Skies.
+It was published in issue #347, and you can read it for free online!